Lamington Cake – Keke Kōpungapunga Kokonati

 - Add the first layer of the keke (cake) with the kirīmi tiakarete mā (white chocolate ganache) on to a serving plate or cake stand.

-- Add ⅓ C tiamu rahipere (raspberry jam) on top of the tiakarete (chocolate), making sure you leave a 1 cm gap clear of jam from the edge.
-Add half of the rahipere māota (fresh raspberries) on top.
+- Add ⅓ C tiamu rahipere (raspberry jam) on top, making sure you leave a 1 cm gap clear of jam from the edge.
+Add half of the rahipere māota (fresh raspberries).

-- Add around ⅓ of the kirīmi tāwhiuwhiu (whipped cream) on top and gently spread it out to the edge of the keke (cake).
+- Add around ⅓ of the kirīmi tāwhiuwhiu (whipped cream) on and gently spread it out to the edge of the keke (cake).

 - Add the second layer of keke (cake).
-Add ⅓ C tiamau rahipere (raspberry jam) on top of the tiakarete (chocolate), making sure you leave a 1 cm gap clear of jam from the edge.
+Add ⅓ C tiamu rahipere (raspberry jam) on top of the tiakarete (chocolate), making sure you leave a 1 cm gap clear of jam from the edge.

 - Spread most of the remaining kirīmi (cream) on top and the sides of the cake, leaving half a cup if you want to pipe some on top.
 See the video for reference if you want to add a little bit of colour to the cream.

-- Pipe the remaining cream on top.
-Add the remaining rahipere (raspberries) next to the piped cream.
-If you have any tiamu rahipere (raspberry jam) left over, add that to the centre of the cake.
+- Pipe the leftover cream on.
+Add the remaining rahipere (raspberries).If you have any tiamu rahipere (raspberry jam) left over, add that to the centre of the cake.

 - This cake will keep for a couple of days, stored in a sealed container in a cool place.